mariam2004/FruitNet-Indian-Fruits-Classification/README.md

 ## Image Preprocessing

-Each image is processed using the following steps:
+Each image goes through the following preprocessing pipeline:

-1. Convert BGR images to RGB.
+1. Convert images from BGR to RGB.
 2. Resize images to `128 × 128`.
-3. Normalize pixel values to the range `[0, 1]`.
+3. Normalize pixel values to `[0, 1]`.
 4. Encode quality labels using `LabelEncoder`.
 5. Encode fruit labels using `LabelEncoder`.
-6. Convert labels to one-hot encoded vectors.
+6. Convert labels into one-hot encoded vectors.

 ---

 ## Model Architecture

-The project uses a **Multi-Task Convolutional Neural Network (CNN)**.
+The project uses a **Multi-Task Convolutional Neural Network (CNN)** with shared feature extraction and two classification outputs.

 ```text
 Input Image